wangshan/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 Assume that all parties, including all but one Client, both Aggregators, and the Collector are controlled by the attacker.
 The best a policy can hope for is that the honest Client's measurement has "local-DP".
-This property is defined the same way as pure- or approximate-DP, except that the bound that we aim to achieve is looser than what we can get in a more optimisitc trust model.
+This property is defined the same way as pure- or approximate-DP.
+Typically, the bound on `EPSILON` that we aim to achieve for local-DP would be larger than that in a more optimistic trust model.

 ## Hedging